 A Live Model Rather Than a Mannequin

 For a more realistic image, it is far better to see an item of clothing displayed on a real live model rather than on a mannequin.
 This is because the live model can show off the movement of the dress and how it is carried on the human figure.
 A person can move and position themselves at angles that a mannequin cannot.
 It would take a long time for a photographer to keep moving a mannequin around to achieve the designer’s desired image.
 Far longer than it would take to direct a human model into that position.
 Also, a model can smile, whereas a mannequin is practically faceless.
-A nice smile is attractive and psychologically sells the clothes that the model would seem to be enjoying wearing.
+Most fashion Product Photography Services would be efficient with both mannequin and a live model.
+However, the latter can smile and such expressions can make a psychological effect on the consumers.

 Modeling was established as a profession in 1853.
 The moment when Charles Frederick Worth asked his wife Marie Vernet Worth to model some clothes that he had designed.